 The European Union (EU) is an economic and political union of 27 countries that are mostly located in Europe.
 This union was created after World War II in an attempt to foster economic cooperation and peace.
 It began with 6 countries in 1951: Belgium, Germany, France, Italy, Luxembourg, and the Netherlands.
 Since then, many other countries have become members.
 As of June 2020, they are:

-The EU began as an economic union but has since transformed to cover a large number of policy topics, such as issues in human rights and democracy, health, agriculture, food safety, education, and research and innovation.
+The EU began as an economic union but has since broadened to cover a large number of policy topics, such as issues in human rights and democracy, health, agriculture, food safety, education, and research and innovation.
 The values of the EU consist of tolerance, inclusion, justice, and non-discrimination.
 According to the European Union’s website, they are the world’s largest exporter of manufactured goods and services and encourage free trade among its members.
 In 1973, the United Kingdom (UK) joined the EU, but left on January 31, 2020 after a 2016 vote where 17.4 million UK citizens voted to leave the EU.
 This event is referred to as Brexit.
 There are many reasons why this decision was made but they include rules on border controls and currency.

 Addiction in the EU

 Drug and alcohol addiction is a problem around the world, and the EU has its own unique struggles.
 Across the EU, cannabis is the most commonly used drug with over a quarter of the population using it at some point in their lifetime.
 Between 2015 and 2017, over 11% of the population in France used cannabis at some point, giving France the highest prevalence of use among adults in Europe.
 The second highest population was Italy at 10.5%, followed by Spain at 9.5%.
 The second most commonly used drug in the EU was cocaine, with 5% of the population using it at some point in their lifetimes.
 After cocaine is amphetamines at 3.6%.
 Addiction in the EU varies across the countries that make up the European union.